MonoidMusician/blog/sources/knowlish.md

 - [Right click to add file in same parent folder](https://github.com/microsoft/vscode/issues/83693#issuecomment-782810618) (extension)
 - Alt+up/down to reorder lines
 - Alt+click for multiselect

+#### Highlighting

+- Weird bug where typing `re` in a markdown makes syntax highlighting wonky: it turns out to be caused by the extension file `ocamllabs.ocaml-platform-1.13.4-universal/syntaxes/reason-markdown-codeblock.json`{.bash}, so you can just delete stuff from there until it goes away.

 ### ffplay